-Development proposals which enable the establishment and growth of the following types of new businesses including small and medium sized enterprises will be supported:
+Development proposals which enable the establishment and growth of new businesses including small and medium sized enterprises particularly those within the following types, will be supported:

 - a.
 Retail and hospitality. - b.
 Traditional service industries. - c.
 The energy sector (renewable energy, green energy, and carbon neutral energy) and those businesses associated with supporting those sectors. - d.
 Creative and cultural industries including those that combine modern technology and the arts. - e.
 Digital industries. - f.
 Health, social care, and community support services.
-10